surveyjs/survey-library/utils/README.md

 # SurveyJS JSON Obfuscator

 This tool is designed to obfuscate survey JSON schemas by replacing titles, descriptions, placeholders, and other meaningful texts with randomized sequences of characters.
-The obfuscation may be useful if you need to attach a survey JSON schema to a bug report for investigation by the SurveyJS team and want to strip the schema of all meaningful data.
+The obfuscation may be useful if you need to attach a survey JSON schema to a bug report for investigation by the SurveyJS team and want to strip the schema of all sensitive data.

 Usage: